Marilyn vos Savant - the world's highest IQ

 However, she did not expect what reaction her (correct!) answer would provoke.

-After her response was published, Parade began receiving thousands of letters from people outraged by her solution, including scientists and experts in the field of mathematics.
+After publishing her response, Parade began receiving thousands of letters from people outraged by her solution, including scientists and experts in the field of mathematics.

 As a result, even the famous mathematician Paul Erdős had to beg her forgiveness after claiming that she had solved the problem wrong.

 Marilyn's work in Parade magazine inspired her to publish ten publications under her name.
-This took place between 1985 and 2002.
-The following books should be highlighted:
+It took place between 1985 and 2002.
+The following books are worth mentioning:

 Marilyn vos Savant's life philosophy